Commitment to privacy

 Scope of policy

-SSO recognizes that the European Union and Switzerland have established strict protections regarding the handling of EU and Swiss Personal Data.
+SSOD recognizes that the European Union and Switzerland have established strict protections regarding the handling of EU and Swiss Personal Data.
 Our privacy practices comply with the U.S.-EU Safe Harbor framework and the U.S.-Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
 From an EU perspective, we operate as a data processor, while you function as a data controller.
-SAS has certified that its SSO business unit adheres to the Safe Harbor Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-Please note that SAS’ certification does not cover personal information that may be collected through SAS.com.
-For more information about the Safe Harbor Principles and program or to access our certification statement, please visit the U.S. Department of Commerce's Web site at http://export.gov/safeharbor/.
+SAS has certified that its SSOD business unit adheres to the Safe Harbor Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+Please note that SAS’ certification does not cover personal information that may be collected through SAS.com or other SAS offerings, such as those that are accessed using the SAS Profile.
+For more information about the Safe Harbor Principles and program or to access our certification statement, please visit the U.S. Department of Commerce's website at http://export.gov/safeharbor/.

 Data integrity principle

 We only collect the Customer Information that you provide to us or direct us to collect.
 Customer Information is information that we receive from you, or from a third party at your direction, about your data subjects.
-In general, SSO may obtain EU and Swiss Personal Data in the United States about several different types of individuals, including: consumers, employees, patients, students, donors, volunteers, business clients, suppliers, and other business partners.
-Such data may include basic contact information such as name, postal address, e-mail address, and phone number, as well as sensitive personal information such as payment-card information, personal health information, clinical-trial data, demographic information, purchase information, market-research information, and employee and student performance information.
-Indeed, SSO may obtain any type of data about any type of individual that you upload to our products, send to us through online or offline mechanisms, or direct us to collect from third-party aggregators such as Dun & Bradstreet.
+We have no direct relationship with the data subjects.
+In general, SSOD may obtain EU and Swiss Personal Data in the United States about several different types of individuals, including: consumers, employees, patients, students, donors, volunteers, business clients, suppliers, and other business partners.
+Such data may include basic contact information such as name, postal address, email address, and phone number, as well as sensitive personal information such as payment card information, personal health information, clinical-trial data, demographic information, purchase information, market-research information, and employee and student performance information.
+Indeed, SSOD may obtain any type of data about any type of individual that you upload to our products, send to us through online or offline mechanisms, or direct us to collect from third-party aggregators such as Dun & Bradstreet.
 In this regard, we do not control what Customer Information we may receive and host, nor what steps you as data controller have taken to ensure that the data is reliable for its intended use, accurate, complete, and current.
 We will retain Customer Information for the duration stipulated in our agreement with you, or longer as necessary to comply with our legal obligations, resolve disputes, or enforce our agreements.

 We also collect Client Information.
-Client Information is personal information about people in your organization, such as account managers and users, who interact with SSO.
-Client Information usually is limited to name, work e-mail address, work phone number, and job title, and we collect it through the e-mail, phone, and written means through which you provide it to us.
+Client Information is personal information about people in your organization, such as account managers and users, who interact with SSOD.
+Client Information usually is limited to name, work email address, work phone number, and job title, and we collect it through the email, phone, and other written means through which you provide it to us.
 We use this information to support your account, maintain our business relationship with you, respond to your inquiries, and perform accounting functions.
+Additionally, for SSOD offerings that are accessed using a SAS Profile, Client Information collected through the SAS Profile may also be used as described in the SAS Privacy Statement.

 Some Client Information includes User Information.
 User Information is information about computers that interact with our systems.
 This includes: